-The STP effluent (Outfall 001) is a discharge point authorized under BNL's SPDES permit that is issued by the NYSDEC (Section 3.6.1).
+The STP effluent (Outfall 001) is a discharge point authorized under BNL's SPDES permit that is issued by the New York State Department of Environmental Conservation (NYSDEC) (Section 3.6.1).
 Figure 5-2 shows a schematic for discharge of treated STP effluent to nearby groundwater recharge basins.
 The Laboratory's STP treatment process includes three principal steps: 1) aerobic oxidation for secondary removal of biological matter and nitrification of ammonia, 2) secondary clarification, and 3) filtration for final solids removal.
 Tertiary treatment for nitrogen removal is also provided by controlling the oxygen levels in the aeration tanks.
 During the aeration process, the oxygen levels are allowed to drop to the point where microorganisms use nitrate-bound oxygen for respiration; this liberates nitrogen gas and consequently reduces the concentration of nitrogen in the STP discharge.